Randomized Sharpness-Aware Training for Boosting Computational Efficiency in Deep Learning: Empirical Study of Scheduling Function

 \subsection{Basic Setting and Baselines}

-Throughout our investigation in this section, we would use the WideResNet-28-10 architecture \cite{DBLP:conf/bmvc/ZagoruykoK16} as our experimental target.
-We would train models from scratch to tackle the image classification tasks on Cifar-\{10, 100\} datasets.
+In our investigation of the effect of scheduling functions, we will train models with different scheduling functions from scratch to tackle the image classification tasks on Cifar-\{10, 100\} datasets, and compare the corresponding convergence performance and the incurred extra computation overhead.

+For models, we choose ResNet18 \cite{DBLP:conf/cvpr/HeZRS16} and WideResNet-28-10 \cite{DBLP:conf/bmvc/ZagoruykoK16} architectures as our main target.
 For data augmentation, we would follow the basic strategy, where each image would be randomly flipped horizontally, then padded with four extra pixels and finally cropped randomly to $32 \times 32$.
-Expect for the scheduling functions implemented in the SS-SAM scheme, all the involved models are trained for 200 epochs with exactly the same hyperparameters.
-The detail hyperparameters are reported in the Appendix section.
-In particular, it should be mentioned that the radius $\rho$ in the SAM optimization would be set to 0.1, unless otherwise specified.
+Expect for the scheduling functions implemented in the RST schemes, all the involved models are trained for 200 epochs with exactly the same hyperparameters.
 For each training case, we would run with five different seeds and report the average mean and standard deviation of these five runs.

-Additional results regarding other model architectures and other data augmentation strategy could be found in the Appendix.
+All the training details could be found in Appendix.
+Meanwhile, we have also reported additional results regarding other model architectures and other data augmentation strategy in Appendix.

-The baseline in our investigation is to use only the standard SGD scheme or SAM scheme for training.
-Before implementing other scheduling functions in SS-SAM, we would like to clarity the baseline first.
-To give a clear view on the specific optimization implementations during training, we would use the training scheme plots to illustrate the scheduling function $p(t)$ (the red line) and the entire training implementations $X(t)$ (the blue dots), as shown in \Figref{fig : sgd-sam schedule}.
-Each blue dot would represent the optimization implementation at a certain update step, which could be either the SGD optimization $X(t) = 0$ or the SAM optimization $X(t) = 1$.
-As expected, we could see in \Figref{fig : sgd-sam schedule} that for the standard SGD scheme, $p(t) = 0$ and $X(t)$ are all zeros while for the SAM scheme, $p(t) = 1$ and $X(t)$ are all ones.

-Table \ref{tbl : sgd and sam} shows the results of WideResNet-28-10 models trained with the SGD scheme and the SAM scheme, respectively.
-Table \ref{tbl : sgd and sam} includes the testing error rate (Error column), the running time (Time column) and the expected average propagation count ($\overline{\eta}$ column).
-For the running time, we would report the total time spent to train for 200 epochs on two A100 Nvidia GPUs.
-From the table, we could find that since the propagation count of the SAM scheme is twice that of SGD scheme, the practical running time of the SAM scheme would be about 1.79 times that of the SGD scheme ($103.97 \approx 1.79 \times 57.85$).
+Before our investigations on scheduling functions in RST, we would like to clarity the baseline first, where models are trained with the vanilla SGD scheme and SAM scheme.
+Table \ref{tbl : sgd and sam} shows the corresponding results, including the testing error rate (Error column), the training time (Time column) and the extra expected propagation count ($\Delta \hat{\eta}$ column).
+For the training time, we would report the total wall time spent to train for 200 epochs on four A100 Nvidia GPUs.
+From the table, we could find that compared to the SGD scheme, the SAM scheme could indeed improve the model performance, but in the meantime would incur more computations (102\% for ResNet18 and 83\% for WideResNet28-10).